 In many biological systems results, extensive functional interdependency and redundancy in traits which cannot be straightforwardly understood by observing the effects of single genetic perturbations (Benfey and Mitchell-Olds, 2008; Civelek and Lusis, 2014; Hartman et al., 2001; Hartwell, 2004).
 Gene products often form interdependent molecular complexes and pathways, such that combinations of genetic perturbations can yield surprising phenotypes.
 This phenomenon defines genetic interaction.
 Observing the phenotypic effects of genes varied in combination, i.e., combinatorial genetic analysis (CGA), has uncovered functional similarities and dependencies amongst genes in both yeast (Costanzo et al., 2016) and human cell lines (Horlbeck et al., 2018; Shen and Ideker, 2018), improving our understanding of gene function (Costanzo et al., 2010, 2016) and order-of-action in biological pathways (St Onge et al., 2007).

 Unexpected phenotypes also arise frequently from the simultaneous perturbation of more than two genes, yielding complex genetic interactions.
 Three-gene interactions – for which a triple mutant phenotype cannot be simply explained by its component single and double mutant phenotypes –are likely to vastly outnumber two-gene interactions (Tong et al., 2004).
 Interactions involving five (Taylor et al., 2014), seven (Beh et al., 2001), and over twenty genes (Wieczorke et al., 1999) have been reported, and, single knockout alleles in yeast exhibit environment-dependent complex genetic interactions that typically involve three or more additional loci (Mullis et al., 2018).
-Higher-order interactions can arise from functional overlap within gene families, such that multiple paralogs must be perturbed simultaneously to reveal phenotypic consequences (Zhang et al., 2018), or from other pathway architectures (Braberg et al., 2014).
+While higher-order interactions are commonly thought to result from functional overlap within gene families, such that multiple paralogs must be perturbed simultaneously to reveal phenotypic consequences (Zhang et al., 2018), they can arise from many diverse pathway architectures (Braberg et al., 2014).
 CGA of antibiotic resistance genes in E. coli has suggested that multi-gene interactions can enable many mutational paths towards resistance (Palmer et al., 2015).
 In vertebrates, complex multi-gene effects mediate disease, e.g., myeloid malignancies (Cancer Genome Atlas Research Network et al., 2013; Heckl et al., 2014).
 Discovery of high-order interactions can be practically useful.
 For example, a simultaneous increase in the expression of four genes is required to induce pluripotent stem cells from human fibroblasts (Takahashi and Yamanaka, 2006).

 Beyond two-gene CGAs, more exhaustive ‘deep’ combinatorial genetic analysis (DCGA) is required to systematically uncover complex genetic interactions and decipher them to better understand complex traits.
 However, genome-scale DCGA of even three-gene combinations will likely remain out of reach for years to come.
 Although DCGA can be targeted towards smaller biological subsystems, the large-scale engineering and profiling of many multi-variant strains is a major bottleneck even in yeast.
 For example, exhaustive DCGA for a set of 10 genes would require targeted construction of 1,024 haploid strains to sample all combinations of two alleles per gene (e.g. a knockout and wild-type), or ~106 strains if diploid genotypes were considered.
 Although there are methods to generate multi-mutant strains that can circumvent the limited number of usable selection markers, these have focused on construction of one or few multi-mutant strains (DiCarlo et al., 2013; Suzuki et al., 2011; Wang et al., 2009).
 While methods have been developed to allow parallel generation, genotyping and phenotyping of many strains for DCGA in E. coli (Zeitoun et al., 2015, 2017), they exhibit high variance across biological replicates, perhaps due to currently-limited accuracy of large-scale genotyping.
 Methods have also been described for parallel generation and phenotyping of yeast (Díaz-Mejía et al., 2018) and human cells (Wong et al., 2016), but these have not gone beyond two-gene combinations.